onap/vnfsdk-model/docs/files/pkgtool.rst

 * VNF Package Parser - translates VNF product blueprint into a format consumable by ONAP components

-The tools are provided in a form of a shared library (Python module) that can be used in other projects.
-A CLI is also provided out-of-the box for DevOps to use the library with their scripts and automation framework.
+The tools are provided in the form of a shared library (Python module) that can be used in other projects.
+A CLI is also provided out-of-the-box for DevOps to use the library with their scripts and automation framework.

 Repository Name: vnfsdk/pkgtools